 The main limitation of the study was the small sample size and the low CAUTI rates prior to the intervention.
 The main implication of the study, however, speaks volumes: Nurses, empowered with education and motivated with new awareness and guided by an evidence-based, nurse-driven protocol, may be the key in fighting high CAUTI rates, which makes them an asset in today’s value-based health care market.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Peters, Judith, "Can Empowered Nurses Decrease Catheter Associated Urinary Tract Infection (CAUTI) Rates?"
 (2016).
-All Regis University Theses.
+Regis University Student Publications.
 723.